scream14/hello-world/README.md

 # hello-world
 Hi!
-My name is Serhii and here is my code.
-It's very important to me be a better every f***ing day! :)
+I'm Serhii and here is my code)